erikhyrkas/snakes/training_data/llama-wiki-0.md

 **Education**

 The state has several institutions of higher education, including West Virginia University and Marshall University.

-**References**

-This article provides basic information about the state of West Virginia.
-For more detailed information, please see external sources such as Wikipedia articles on specific topics or government websites.
 <end>

 Write a wiki article about San Francisco.<start>**San Francisco**